HELOC Rates 2025: Current Home Equity Line of Credit Rates

 Repayment period

 Once the draw period concludes, the repayment period begins.
 Here, you’re required to pay back the total amount borrowed, plus interest.
-This repayment typically spans 10 to 20 years and involves fixed monthly installments.
+This repayment typically spans 10 to 20 years, with many lenders offering a 20-year repayment period.
+During this time, you’ll make fixed monthly installments.

 How much does a HELOC cost?